-First Semester
+First Semester-NRN 110

-- 1. Describe the legal, ethical, and regulatory principles that guide the delivery of nursing care. - 2.
-Describe the professional identity of nurses. - 3.
-Demonstrate a systematic approach for decision-making. - 4.
-Discuss factors that impact differences in health status among individuals, communities, and populations. - 5.
-Describe various communication tools used in the care of clients, communities, and populations. - 6.
+- 1. Determine the legal, ethical, and regulatory principles that guide the delivery of nursing care. - 1b.
+Describe the professional identity of nurses. - 2.
+Demonstrate a systematic approach to decision-making. - 3.
+Discuss factors that impact differences in health status among individuals, communities, and populations. - 4.
+Describe various communication tools used in the care of clients, communities, and populations. - 5.
 Describe methods to provide an optimal environment for client-centered wellness.

-Second Semester
+Second Semester- NRN 120

-- 1. Exhibit characteristics of a growth mindset. - 2.
+- 1. Examine nurse accountability in the delivery of nursing care based on legal, ethical, and regulatory principles. - 1b.
+Examine the characteristics of a growth mindset. - 2.
 Utilize clinical reasoning and prioritization when designing plans of care for adult clients. - 3.
-Develop a holistic client-centered plan of care including factors that impact health status. - 4.
-Communicate in a manner that facilitates a partnership approach to quality care delivery. - 5.
+Develop a plan of care considering variance among clients and populations. - 4.
+Examine the role of communication in promoting optimal wellness. - 5.
 Examine interventions and quality initiatives required to maintain safety.

-Third Semester
+Third Semester- NRN 210

-- 1. Summarize how the nurse is accountable in the delegation, supervision, and delivery of nursing care based on legal, ethical, and regulatory principles. - 2.
+- 1. Summarize how the nurse is accountable in the delegation, supervision, and delivery of nursing care based on legal, ethical, and regulatory principles. - 1b.
+Examine how the professional identity of a nurse impacts the team dynamics in the efforts of health outcomes. - 2.
 Apply knowledge of systems to provide evidence-based practice across the continuum of care. - 3.
-Construct holistic plans of care for client's communities, and populations. - 4.
-Perform effectively in different team roles, using principles and values of team dynamics. - 5.
+Develop a holistic client-centered care that includes mitigation of factors that impact health status. - 4.
+Communicate in a manner that facilitates a partnership approach to quality care delivery. - 5.
 Analyze safety measures and develop quality improvement plans to minimize risk of harm.

-Fourth Semester
+Fourth Semester-NRN 220

-- 1. Demonstrates accountability for the delivery of nursing care that is consistent with legal, ethical, and regulatory principles and influences the behavior of others to achieve shared goals. - 2.
-Demonstrate the professional identity of nursing. - 3.
-Demonstrates critical thinking and clinical judgment to plan and provide evidence-based nursing care at an entry-level. - 4.
-Utilizes the nursing process to provide clients, communities, and populations with holistic compassionate care recognizing the client as a full partner with individual preferences and beliefs. - 5.
-Utilize communication tools and modalities to foster mutual respect and support shared decision-making within the interdisciplinary team. - 6.
+- 1. Describe how the leadership role of the nurse can be used to influence the behavior of others towards achieving shared goals. - 1b.
+Describe their personal professional identity as a nurse. - 2.
+Demonstrates critical thinking and clinical judgment to plan and provide evidence-based nursing care at an entry-level. - 3.
+Design client-centered care for individuals that recognizes the client as a full partner with individual preferences and beliefs - 4.
+Utilize communication tools and modalities to foster mutual respect and support shared decision-making within the interdisciplinary team. - 5.
 Apply QI principles to provide a culture of safety for clients and care providers.

-Adopted July 2022
+Adopted July 2022; Rev 8/23